Academic Indicators

 First-Year Enrollment by Census Region

-A majority of students in the Class of 2026 (first-time, full-time, first-year fall 2022 cohort) come from the South Atlantic, Middle Atlantic and West South Central US Census Regions.
+Seventy percent of students in the Class of 2027 (first-time, full-time, first-year fall 2023 cohort) come from the South Atlantic, Middle Atlantic and West South Central US Census Regions while 8% are international.

 First-Year Enrollment by Region